Europe bids adieu to cheek kiss in coronavirus era

 The cheek kiss is fundamental to greetings among friends, colleagues and even national leaders in many countries in Europe.
-It is also exceedingly ill-suited for the new pandemic age.
+It is also exceedingly ill-suited during the coronavirus pandemic.
 As Europeans start meeting again with family and friends this month for the first time since the virus swept the world, they are discovering a need to suppress a seemingly inherent reflex.

 “We had the instinct to do the peck on the cheek,” said Fily, 30, a civil servant, of the visit at a friend’s house.
 “But we stopped ourselves.
 It’s tough.”

-Kissing-as-greeting is a European tradition that can be found all the way back in pre-Christian accounts.
+Kissing as greeting is a European tradition that can be found all the way back in pre-Christian accounts.
 Ancient Romans had a precise taxonomy for the level of passion infused in their kisses.
 In feudal France, vassals pledged loyalty to their lords with a smooch on the lips.

 The prevalence of the nonromantic kiss has waxed and waned over the years.
-The Black Death in the 14th century made it particularly unfashionable, and at the time of the 1918 Spanish flu epidemic it tended to be reserved for family members.
-But recent decades have seen “kiss inflation,” in the words of French sociologist Dominique Picard, with a cheek peck becoming de rigeur among an ever-widening circle of acquaintances.
+The Black Death in the 14th century made it particularly unfashionable, and at the time of the 1918 flu pandemic it tended to be reserved for family members.
+But recent decades have seen “kiss inflation,” in the words of French sociologist Dominique Picard, with a cheek peck becoming de rigueur among an ever-widening circle of acquaintances.

 The practice — whether involving one, two, three or even four kisses — has been especially popular in the countries that rim the Mediterranean, and those, such as Belgium, that are linguistically and culturally tied to them.

 The kiss has even sometimes seduced visiting Americans.
 At a summit in France in August, President Trump exchanged pecks with German Chancellor Angela Merkel and with the wife of French President Emmanuel Macron.
-First Lady Melania Trump, meanwhile, became the subject of Internet memes for her kiss greeting with Canadian Prime Minister Justin Trudeau.
+First lady Melania Trump, meanwhile, became the subject of Internet memes for her kiss greeting with Canadian Prime Minister Justin Trudeau.

 That intimacy now feels as though it were from a different, more tactile time.